rust-stuco/lectures/week14/concurrency.md

 We are going to create a miniature [Redis](https://redis.io/) client and server.

-* Start with the basics of asynchronous programming in Rust
+* We'll start with the basics of asynchronous programming in Rust
 * Implement a subset of Redis commands (`GET` and `SET` key-value pairs)
-* Take a comprehensive tour of Tokio
 * If you want to do the actual tutorial, follow along [here](https://tokio.rs/tokio/tutorial)

 <!--
+Redis is a in-memory key-value store.
+Think of a `HashMap<Key, Value>`.

-We will be writing code for TWO programs
+We will be demoing code for TWO programs, the server and the client -->
--->